SachchinAnnam/MB-400-Microsoft-PowerApps-Dynamics-365/Instructions/Labs/LAB[MB-400]_M01Lab01_Data_Modeling.md

     -   Enter **Failed** for **Label** and click **OK.**

-7. Add the Canceled Option
+7. Add the Cancelled Option

     -   Click **Add**.